-RMIT School of Design, Melbourne, Australia Email: oliver.vodeb@rmit.edu.au
+RMIT School of Design, Melbourne, Australia Email: oliver.vodeb@rmit.edu.au Duc Thang

-Memefest, a social design network of scholar activists, students, and practitioners seeks to create change through community and creative action at the grassroots.
+Ton Duc Thang Memefest, a social design network of scholar activists, students, and practitioners seeks to create change through community and creative action at the grassroots.
 The focus is on the margins and uniting around shared goals and interests across environmental, social and political challenges.
 The network addresses existential issues such as food democracy, climate justice and human rights.
-Our interdisciplinary network of artists, designers, activists and academics moves beyond thinking of instrumental 'innovation' to explore radical interdependencies through conceptualisations of collaboration related to care, pleasure and other strategies of sustainable development based on cultural exchange.
-Drawing on new techniques in media ethnography, we bridge multi-disciplines and actualise issues from the outside (extra disciplinary) and inside (intra disciplinary) in order to mobilise social change (towards a non-extractive epistemology).
+Our interdisciplinary network of artists, designers, activists and academics moves beyond thinking of instrumental 'innovation' to explore radical techniques in media ethnography, we bridge multi-disciplines and actualise issues from the outside (extra disciplinary) and inside (intra disciplinary) in order to the outside (extra disciplinary) and inside (intra disciplinary) in order to the outside (extra disciplinary) and inside (intra disciplinary) in order to the outside (extra disciplinary) and inside (intra disciplinary) in order to the outside (extra disciplinary) and inside (intra disciplinary) in order to the outside (extra disciplinary) and inside (intra disciplinary) in order to the outside (extra disciplinary) and inside (intra disciplinary) in order to the outside (extra disciplinary) and inside (intra disciplinary) in order to the outside (extra disciplinary) and inside (intra disciplinary) in order to the outside (extra disciplinary) and inside (intra disciplinary) in order to the outside (extra disciplinary) and inside (extra disciplinary) are described as a constant and extra disciplinary are described as a constant and extra disciplinary are described as a constant an interdependencies through conceptualisations of collaboration related to care, pleasure and (towards a non-extractive epistemology).
 We take as our starting point local cultures of knowledge production as they exist within and between academia, practice and social movements.
 We begin our analysis through the dynamic lens of collaboration to ask: What does innovation look like in radical media, design and communication projects?
 What are the complexities of doing ethnography on the ground or as 'outsiders' and scholar activists?
 Is collaboration a help or a hindrance?

-Keywords: scholar activism, collaboration, media ethnography, social movements, outsider research, pleasure

-WHY PHILOSOPHICAL METHOD MATTERS FOR SOCIETY: MARCUSE ON DIALECTICAL VS. FORMAL LOGIC
+Keywords: scholar activism, collaboration, media ethnography, social movements, outsider research, pleasure ISSH 2021 nang University ISSH 2021 Ton Duc Thang I WHY PHILOSOPHICAL METHOD MATTERS FOR SOCIETY: MARCUSE ON DIALECTICAL VS. FORMAL LOGIC ISSH 2021 Ton Duc uc Thang

-Jeremiah Morelock
+Jeremiah Morelock Boston College, USA

-Boston College, USA Email: morelcj@bc.edu
+Email: morelcj@bc.edu

-Marcuse insists in One-dimensional Man (1964) that Plato's dialectical logic contains an open-endedness of concepts, an embracing of negation and movement in ideas, and an integration of thought and reality.
+Marcuse insists in One-dimensional Man (1964) that Plato's dialectical logic contains an openendedness of concepts, an embracing of negation and movement in ideas, and an integration of thought and reality.
 Regarding the third, 'essential truth' is necessarily expressed in life, not just in 'philosophy' as a separate (alien) enterprise.
 In this sense, when he talks about philosophy, he is integrally talking about life in society and history.
 The critique of forms of thought is an important part of critiquing the state of society as a whole (along with material and social dimensions), so for Marcuse, the qualities of philosophy are directly related to the historical material reality.